twinity1/puzzle/USAGE.md

 }
 ```

+- **All paths are relative to the git repository root path (same as in aider)**

 ### Chat Mode

-When you want to have a more interactive conversation with the LLM, you can enable chat mode by passing the CHAT variable:
+When you want to have a more interactive conversation, you can enable chat mode by passing the CHAT argument:

 ```bash
 puzzle --chat